damianhakert/damianhakert.github.io/source/_posts/2016-01-15-making-gitlab-better-for-large-open-source-projects.markdown

 ## How we all build GitLab

-GitLab is build in the open.
+GitLab is built in the open.
 Our decisions, doubts and arguments about changes to GitLab, new features and everything else can all be found in our repositories (mainly [GitLab CE](https://gitlab.com/gitlab-org/gitlab-ce/issues) and [GitLab EE](https://gitlab.com/gitlab-org/gitlab-ee/issues)).